KatBoc/AutoComplete/README.md

 ```

 ## TODO
+- [ ] change default dictionary to loaded from file
 - [ ] functionality to add own path to words list in main
 - [ ] 'delete' function for deleting a tree from dictionary tree
 - [ ] short the tree by concatenating suffixes

 ## Inspirations
 - [Auto Complete Feature using Trie](https://www.geeksforgeeks.org/auto-complete-feature-using-trie/)